dataasciences/dataasciences.github.io/_posts/2024-05-12-Jupyter-commands.md

   - Jupyter Notebook
 ---

 The Space of Data Science has several tools that can be used for Data Extraction, Model building, Deployments & Reporting.
 But one tool or an IDE that is commonly used across is Jupyter Notebooks.
-Knowing handy commands and tricks in Jupyter notebook can be helpful when you develop your projects, debug it, or when there is a need to export our project as a module and many more.
+Knowing handy commands and tricks in Jupyter Notebook can be helpful when you develop your projects, debug them, or when there is a need to export your project as a module, and many more.

 In this blog, we will see 10 lesser-known Jupyter commands with examples.